bonitasoft/bonita-doc/md/embed-engine.md

 ## Programmatically

-If you do not wish to use Spring boot, the integration can be done manually.
+If you do not wish to use Spring Boot, the integration can be done manually.

 ### Quick start